clockfly/ReNomRL/doc/rsts/utility/utility.rst

 Logger
 --------------------------------------------------------------

 Logger allows users to custom logging data.
+By modifying the logger function and implementing it to the algorithms, users can view their own original logging data, save logged data to csv or view graph data for immediate check.

 .. toctree::
+   :maxdepth: 2

    logger
+   logger_key

 Action Filter